lawnjelly/godot-llightmap/README.md

 * At the moment it is recommended to run noise reduction on the final lightmap with an image editing program (e.g. gimp, photoshop).
 Soon OpenImageDenoise will be in core and I will add a hook to use that as soon as available, which will make this more user friendly.

 ## Installation
-* Get the latest godot engine 3.2 source, NOT 3.2 stable, it should be 3.2.2 or later as there has been a change to xatlas since then:
+* Get the latest godot engine 3.2 source, NOT 3.2 stable, it should be 3.2.2 or later as there has been a change to xatlas since then (commit 1bd5188 specifically, June 4th 2020):

 Either:
 1) go to https://github.com/godotengine/godot/tree/3.2 and click download zip for the bleeding edge latest